Your Child’s Health Matters

 Sore Throat with Fever:

 Sudden onset of a sore throat accompanied by a fever may indicate a doctor visit.
-If the doctor diagnoses strep throat, the student must remain home for 24 hours after antibiotic treatment has begun.
+If the doctor diagnoses strep throat, the student must remain home for a minimum of 48 hours after antibiotic treatment has begun.

 Influenza Prevention & Response: